 - 1 l almond milk (or any milk of choice)

 - 200 g dark chocolate (at least 70%) (chopped)

-- 1 tsp vanilla essence or vanilla paste (or scrape the seeds from one vanilla pod)
+- 1 teaspoon vanilla essence or vanilla paste (or scrape the seeds from one vanilla pod)

-- 1 tbsp coffee liquor (optional) (I've used Kahlua)
+- 1 tablespoon coffee liquor (optional) (I've used Kahlua)

 selection of toppings (chocolate shavings, crushed nuts, puffed quinoa, sprinkles)